 Day 2 Trek – Mullyanagiri

 Day two as planned started early.
 All packed their bags and started after saying bye to our hosts.
 We had our breakfast on the way itself while playing dum charades.
-Lets see next time how can you act for Kismat Connection and Chandaal, the funniest part of acting Sant(h)osh would be cursing his Kismat on this. :D With fun on high we reached at a small village had tea and started checking for route to peak.
+Lets see next time how can you enact for Kismat Connection and Chandaal, the funniest part of acting Sant(h)osh would be cursing his Kismat on this. :D With fun on high we reached at a small village had tea and started checking for route to the base of the peak.
 We got mixed responses from the villagers.
-Few said not to go at this time, few you can.
-We were in dilemma because after this trek we won’t be going to homestay to check where we got leech bite; we have to wait till we reach Bangalore.
-Finally decided lets reach the starting point and then decide.
+Few said not to go at this time, few said you can.
+We were in dilemma because after this trek we won’t be going to home stay to check where we got leech bite; we have to wait till we reach Bangalore.
+Finally we decided lets reach the base point and then decide.

 |Team 1 at Sarpadhari before start of Mullayangiri climb|

 The starting point of Mullayanagiri trek is called Sarpadhari.
 From Sarpadhari, there is a steep trek of 5 km till Mullayanagiri peak which is moderately difficult.
 There is also a concrete road that goes till Mullayanagiri peak via Sitalayanagiri.
 We reached Sarpadari at 09:00 AM and divided the group in 2 teams.
 Team 1 of 6 people, including me took the trek route via Sarpadari and Team 2 took the concrete road.
 After preparing ourselves we started to climb.
 Best prevention I came across to deal with leeches during this trek is ‘Salt and lemon.’